markop404/erratum/README.md

 ## Setup

-To setup your Hugo website to use this theme, simply add this repo to your Hugo project as a git submodule:
+To setup Erratum in your Hugo website, simply add this repo to your Hugo project as a git submodule:

 ```bash
 git submodule add --depth=1 https://github.com/markop404/erratum.git themes/erratum